amitletit/RLG/README.md

-# RLG
+# QRLG
-Random lunch generator (RLG) for condensed matter physics people which only includes the people I like in University of Manchester
+Quantum Random lunch generator (QRLG) for condensed matter physics people at the University of Manchester,